orion996/cs480Jordy/PA5/README.md

 ```

 ### Run Instructions
 After building the project, the executable can be ran.
 The program requires a single command-line argument that is the name of the .obj it needs to load.
 The program will not accept no command-line arguments or more than one command-line argument.
-The location of this .obj file must be placed in the PA4/objects/OBJS directory.
-Any .mtl files associated with this .obj file must be placed in the PA4/objects/MTLS directory.
-For example, if you want to load an object called "dragon.obj" and a material file associated with that file called "dragon.mtl", you would place the "dragon.obj" file in the PA4/objects/OBJS directory, and you would place the "dragon.mtl" file in the PA4/objects/MTLS directory.
+The location of this .obj file must be placed in the PA5/assets directory.
+Any .mtl files associated with this .obj file must also be placed in the PA5/assets directory.
+For example, if you want to load an object called "dragon.obj" and a material file associated with that file called "dragon.mtl", you would place the "dragon.obj" file in the PA5/assets directory, and you would also place the "dragon.mtl" file in the PA5/assets directory.
 Then, you would run the program using the command "./Tutorial dragon.obj" in the build directory you created.

 ## Ubuntu.cse.unr.edu
 OpenGL 3.3 will run on the [ubuntu.cse.unr.edu](https://ubuntu.cse.unr.edu/) website.
 To do so follow the build instructions, but when running the Tutorial executable use this line to execute.